eastmaels/steemblog.github.io/_posts/account/deanliu/2017-02-06_news-steemit-founder-bitcoin-mining-model-is-fountain-of-youth-for-mainstream-media-from-cointelegraph-by-alicia-naumoff.md

 - - -

-This page is synchronized from the post: [News - Steemit Founder: Bitcoin Mining Model is Fountain of Youth for Mainstream Media from CoinTelegraph by Alicia Naumoff](https://steemit.com/@deanliu/news-steemit-founder-bitcoin-mining-model-is-fountain-of-youth-for-mainstream-media-from-cointelegraph-by-alicia-naumoff)
+This page is synchronized from the post: ['News - "Steemit Founder: Bitcoin Mining Model is Fountain of Youth for Mainstream Media" from CoinTelegraph by Alicia Naumoff'](https://steemit.com/@deanliu/news-steemit-founder-bitcoin-mining-model-is-fountain-of-youth-for-mainstream-media-from-cointelegraph-by-alicia-naumoff)